baka3k/ccc_digital_key/README.md

 # Notice (again & again)

 - **I have bypassed best practices for key storage, file security, and configuration security.
-Please note that these practices are essential and should be implemented in a real project**
+Please note that these practices are essential and MUST be implemented in a real project**

 ## License
 ```